-- It must be furnished in connection with either the prevention or diagnosis and treatment of a covered illness, disease or injury. - It must be medically necessary (see the Definitions section in this booklet) and must be furnished in a medically necessary setting. - It must not be excluded from coverage under this plan. - The expense for it must be incurred while you're covered under this plan. - It must be furnished by a "provider" (see the Definitions section in this booklet) who's performing services within the scope of their license or certification. - It must meet the standards set in our medical and payment policies.
+- It must be furnished in connection with either the prevention or diagnosis and treatment of a covered illness, disease or injury. - It must be medically necessary (see Definitions in this booklet) and must be furnished in a medically necessary setting. - It must not be excluded from coverage under this plan. - The expense for it must be incurred while you're covered under this plan. - It must be furnished by a "provider" (see Definitions in this booklet) who's performing services within the scope of their license or certification. - It must meet the standards set in our medical and payment policies.
 The plan uses policies to administer the terms of the plan.
-Medical policies are generally used to further define medical necessity or investigational status for specific procedures, drugs, biologic agents, devices, level of care or services.
+Medical policies define medical necessity criteria for specific procedures, drugs, biologic agents, devices, level of care or services.
+They also identify medical services that are not covered because they are experimental and investigational.
+Medical policies may be developed by Premera or licensed from national organizations that create evidence-based utilization standards.
 Payment policies define our provider billing and payment rules.
 Our policies are based on accepted clinical practice guidelines and industry standards accepted by organizations like the American Medical Association (AMA), other professional societies and the Center for Medicare and Medicaid Services (CMS).
-Our policies are available to you and your provider at www.premera.com or by calling Customer Service.
+Our policies are available to you and your provider at premera.com or by calling Customer Service.

 Benefits for some types of services and supplies may be limited or excluded under this plan.
-Refer to the actual benefit provisions throughout this section and the Exclusions and Limitations section for a complete description of covered services and supplies, limitations and exclusions.
+Refer to the actual benefit provisions throughout this section and Exclusions and Limitations for a complete description of covered services and supplies, limitations and exclusions.
 You will find limits on days or visits and dollar limits in the Summary Of Your Costs.